 Negative integers add further confusions.
 This extension is rarely taught properly, and as a result most people cannot give a coherent explanation of why multiplying two negative numbers should give a positive number.
 It cannot be proved on the basis of previous knowledge because what multiplying by a negative number means is undefined initially.
-For mathematicians, it is defined by the rules for multiplying negative numbers, and the simplest way to extend multiplication rules to negative numbers without disruption of previous generalisations, is to stipulate that multiplying two negatives produces a positive.
-(Compare defining what $3^{-1}$ and $3^{0}$ should mean.)
+For a mathematician, the simplest way to extend multiplication rules to include negative numbers without disruption of previous generalisations, is to stipulate that multiplying two negatives produces a positive.
+(Compare defining what 3^{-1} and 3^{0} should mean.)

 Some teachers use demonstrations based on the so-called "number line" to introduce notions of negative integers, but this can lead to serious muddles (e.g. about multiplication).
 Pamela Liebeck (Liebeck, 1990) developed a game called "scores and forfeits" where players have two sets of tokens: addition of a red token is treated as equivalent to removal of a black token, and vice versa.
-(Multiplication was not included.)
-The person with the biggest surplus of black over red wins.
-Giving a player both a red and a black token, or removing both a red and a black token makes no difference to the total status of the player.
-Playing, and especially discussing, the game seemed to give children a deeper understanding of negative numbers and subtraction than standard ways of teaching, presumably because the set of pairs of natural numbers can be used to model accurately the set of positive and negative integers.
+Playing and discussing the game seemed to give children a deeper understanding of negative numbers and subtraction than standard ways of teaching, presumably because the set of pairs of natural numbers can be used to model accurately the set of positive and negative integers.
 Productive laziness can stimulate a search for good notations and procedures for manipulating them: a difficult task with high payoff.